7cougar7/atilanogarciawebsite/README.md

 - **Resume and LinkedIn:** Learn about my skills, experience, and achievements.
 - **Unified Authentication:** Secure passkey and magic link authentication system.
 - **Personal AI:** Protected area accessible only with passkey authentication.
+- **Enterprise Security:** Comprehensive security controls and protections.

 ## Authentication System

-This website features a modern, unified authentication system that supports both passkey (WebAuthn) and magic link authentication:
+This website features a modern, unified authentication system that supports both passkey (WebAuthn) and magic link authentication with enterprise-grade security:

 ### Authentication Flow